 The Netherlands Golden Visa can also allow other family members to obtain a residence permit.
 We recommend that you talk to our immigration lawyers in the Netherlands if you need more information about how to obtain a residence permit for children or other family members.

-Contact us if you are planning on investing in the Netherlands and are interested in obtaining the Golden Visa in Netherlands.
+Contact us if you are planning on investing in the Netherlands in 2023 and are interested in obtaining the Golden Visa in Netherlands.

 The value of the investment